iospress/LD-Connect/README.md

 # LD-Connect
 [LD Connect](http://ld.iospress.nl/) is a Linked Data portal for [IOS Press scientometrics](http://stko-roy.geog.ucsb.edu:7200/iospress_scientometrics), consisting of all IOS Press bibliographic data enriched by geographic information.
 This is a work funded by [IOS Press](https://www.iospress.com/) in collaboration with the [STKO lab](https://github.com/stko-lab) at [UC Santa Barbara](https://www.ucsb.edu/).
 A SPARQL endpoint for retrieving information in LD Connect is published as [`http://ld.iospress.nl:7200/`]([http://ld.iospress.nl:7200).
+In this documentation, we provide descriptions about shared ontology, embeddings, the scientometric system along with instructions on how to reuse it.

 ## Ontology
 The ontology file can be found at  [`data/ontology/ontology.ttl`](data/ontology/ontology.ttl).
 Two schema diagrams below show ontology fragments of [`iospress:Publication`](http://ld.iospress.nl/rdf/ontology/Publication) and [`iospress:Contributor`](http://ld.iospress.nl/rdf/ontology/Contributor) respectively.